Was this page helpful?

 Linking Your AWS Account to ScyllaDB Cloud¶

 Before you provision a cluster in your AWS account, you must link that account with ScyllaDB Cloud.
+You can link multiple AWS accounts with one ScyllaDB Cloud account.

 To link your AWS account with ScyllaDB Cloud, you need to run a pre-configured CloudFormation Stack that will provision a user with all necessary permissions.